libapps/libapps-mirror/nassh/doc/FAQ.md

      term_.prefs_.set('enable-dec12', true)

-> How do I change the TERM environment variable?
+## How do I change the TERM environment variable?

+  You should manage your preferences under the Secure Shell Options page.
+  Just right click the app in Chrome, select Options, and see the Misc section.
+The documentation below is meant for people hacking on the source directly.

   Open the JavaScript console and type...